Soumyabrata/Soumyabrata.github.io/application.md

 -->
 # Summary

 I am currently in the academic job market.
-This page provides details on several aspects of application packet.
+This page provides details on several aspects of my application packet.

 <br />
 Curriculum Vitae | [<a href="https://soumyabratadev.files.wordpress.com/2018/05/cv-soumya.pdf">PDF</a>]